virtoso/Simple-RESTful-app/README.md

 Install:

 1. Clone files to your localhost
-2. Run Composer and set command: Composer install
+2. Run Composer and install dependencies